NL-Cristi/LogCatcher/README.md

+#LogCatcher

-The LogCatcher Tool is designed to assist in troubleshooting various IIS issues like the following:
+##The LogCatcher Tool is designed to assist in troubleshooting various IIS issues like the following:

 •	SSL and SSL Server certificates issues
 •	Runtime errors and exceptions, including HTTP 400 and 50x errors